alumae/kaldi-offline-transcriber/README.md

 ### Pynini ###

 Pynini and OpenFst's Python wrapper are needed for some postprocessing steps.
-The following ugly command line should take care of this:
+The following ugly command line should take care of this (run as root):

     apt-get install -y python3-setuptools && \
     cd /tmp && \